-Scott Guglielmino serves as senior vice president, programming and X Games, at ESPN, responsible for the company’s multiplatform domestic soccer (UEFA, USSF, MLS), NFL, tennis, golf, rugby and cricket strategies and all aspects of the X Games (X Games, Winter X Games, etc.) franchise worldwide.
+Scott Guglielmino serves as senior vice president, programming and X Games, at ESPN, responsible for the company’s multiplatform domestic soccer (UEFA, USSF, MLS), NFL and all aspects of the X Games (X Games, Winter X Games, etc.) franchise worldwide.
 Guglielmino, who joined ESPN in 1993 and has advanced in the programming department, was promoted to senior vice president in June 2010.

 Since 1998, Guglielmino has played an increasingly significant role in ESPN’s soccer strategy.
 Over that time he has acquired the media rights to many soccer properties such as the FIFA World Cup, English Premier League, UEFA EURO Championship, MLS and US Soccer.
 He was a major contributor in the decision to acquire and televise the highly successful and groundbreaking FIFA Women’s World Cup in 1999, and continues to oversee the company’s strategy in the soccer category.
 He led the largest and most comprehensive commitment of resources against one sporting event in ESPN’s history – the highly successful 2010 FIFA World Cup South Africa.
 The effort was repeated for the 2014 FIFA World Cup Brazil.

-Guglielmino has been involved in ESPN Content Development, formerly ESPN Original Entertainment, since its infancy, including the development and launch of Two Minute Drill.
+Guglielmino was involved in ESPN Content Development, formerly ESPN Original Entertainment, at its infancy, including the development and launch of Two Minute Drill.
 He was the planner of record for the highly acclaimed and award-winning ESPN SportsCentury series, coordinating early development of the overall project.

 Guglielmino originally started at ESPN as a freelance statistics coordinator for College GameDay in 1993.
 He was hired as a full-time programmer in November 1993.
 Since then, he has worked on a variety of major sports properties and initiatives and has been promoted to planner, senior planner, director and in 2004, to vice president of programming.

 Guglielmino directed the return of NASCAR to ESPN and ABC in 2007 across ESPN’s multimedia assets, including television, Internet, radio, print, broadband and wireless.
 His areas of responsibility included daily interaction with all entities: event and studio production, customer marketing and sales, affiliate sales and marketing, consumer marketing, research, legal, communications and finance.